 “Maybe you don’t need to own all this stuff,” was the last statement my old-self remembers hearing.
 It was said by my neighbor right after I began complaining to her about how much work it had become caring for our house – everything from my garage was piled in the driveway at the time.
 She had used the word “minimalist” earlier in the conversation.
 And at that very moment, I found minimalism… or it found me.

-2. I don’t mind earning less than I did last year.
-Somewhere along this four-year journey of intentionally living with fewer possessions, an important realization occurred in my mind.
+2. I don’t mind earning less money.
+Somewhere along this journey of intentionally living with fewer possessions, an important realization occurred in my mind.
 Living with less means I can joyfully earn less… if the right opportunity presents itself.
 The measure of success in my life is no longer tied to my house, my car, or my paycheck.
-I will measure success in other ways: integrity, character, family, friendship, joy, love, peace (just to name a few).
-Because of that change in perspective, when a new career opportunity presented itself one year ago that offered so many of the things I most value in life, I accepted.
-Interestingly enough, I had turned down virtually the same position 6 years ago because of financial reasons.
-But last year, when it surfaced again, I took it despite the smaller paycheck.
-As a result, I earn less money than I did one year ago.
+I now measure success in other ways: integrity, character, family, friendship, joy, love, peace (just to name a few).
+Because of that change in perspective, when a new career opportunity presented itself that offered so many of the things I most value in life, I accepted—despite less pay.
+As a result, I earn less money than I did before.
 But I don’t mind a bit.

 4. I know, deep-down, you want to own fewer possessions too.
 None of us really believe it.
 No one really believes that possessions equal joy.
-It’s just that we’ve been told so many times and from so many angles that we would be happier and more satisfied if we accumulate more, we have started to believe the lie more than we realize.
+It’s just that we’ve been told so many times and from so many angles that we would be happier accumulating more, we have started to believe the lie more than we realize.
 Our lives begin to align with that pursuit.
 We start to buy bigger houses, nicer cars, newer technology, trendier clothing, and more toys for ourselves and our family.
 As a result, our possessions begin to burden us more than we recognize.
-They no longer serve us – instead, we serve them.
-But in our deepest heart, we know our possessions aren’t adding value to our lives.
+They no longer serve us—instead, we serve them.
+But in our deepest heart, we know our possessions are not adding value to our lives.
 Even worse, we can probably recognize how they are subtracting from it.
 I know, deep-down, you want to own fewer possessions.
 I know because I’ve been there.
 And why else would the message of this article resonate so deeply inside you?